tursodatabase/libsql/README.md

 * [PHP](https://github.com/tursodatabase/turso-client-php)
 * [D](https://github.com/pdenapo/libsql-d) (experimental, based on the C driver)

+### GUI Support
+libSQL support has been added to the following desktop GUI apps:
+* [Beekeeper Studio](https://beekeeperstudio.io) - MacOS, Windows, and Linux
+* [libSQL Studio](https://github.com/invisal/libsql-studio) - Runs in the browser

 ## Getting Started

 The project provides two interfaces: the libSQL API, which supports all the features, and the SQLite C API for compatibility.